• Skip to main content

 Instructions

 • Pour chicken stock into a large pot.
-Add butter garlic powder, onion powder, paprika, salt and ground pepper to taste to the stock.
+Add butter garlic powder, onion powder, paprika, salt, and ground pepper to taste to the stock.

-• Saute vermicelli (or orzo if using it) until it is roasted to deep golden brown on low heat, about 3 to 4 minutes.
+• Sauté vermicelli (or orzo if using it) until it is roasted to deep golden brown on low heat, about 3 to 4 minutes.
 Keep stirring constantly as vermicelli will begin to burn fast.

-• Add long grain rice (if you choose to rinse rice, feel free to rinse first) to the pan and continue to saute until rice is toasted and aromatic, about 5 to 6 minutes.
+• Add long grain rice (if you choose to rinse rice, feel free to rinse first) to the pan and continue to sauté until rice is toasted and aromatic about 5 to 6 minutes.

 • Stir well.

-• Note: do not open lid or stir the rice while it’s cooking.
+• Note: do not open the lid or stir the rice while it’s cooking.
 Leave the pan alone.
 Escaped heat/steam will tend to compromise on cooking rice perfectly.

 • Garnish with parsley and serve.